Collection: Furikake and Ochazuke

 Ochazuke is a simple, comforting recipe from Japanese cuisine.
 Here's how to make it:

-• Main ingredients: a bowl of hot cooked rice, furikake, grilled or raw fish (salmon, bonito) and vegetables or seaweed (such as nori).
+• Main ingredients: a bowl of hot cooked rice, furikake, grilled or raw fish (salmon, bonito), and vegetables or seaweeds such as nori).

 • Adding tea or broth: Pour hot tea (sencha, genmaicha, hojicha) or dashi over the rice.